Inside: What is the average age to move out of parents’ house?

 The questions don’t stop once they reach adulthood; in fact, they might even get trickier.

-Average Age to Move Out of Your Parents House in 2023
+Average Age to Move Out of Your Parents House in this century

 The short answer to this is between 24 and 27.